isomerpages/nlb-learning/_communities/Join a LearnX Community/Overview.md

 ---
 Find a LearnX Community that best suits your needs!

-Head over to [GoLibrary](https://go.gov.sg/lcsessions){:target="_blank"} to register for upcoming sessions of your chosen LearnX community.
+Head over to [GoLibrary](https://go.gov.sg/lcsessions){:target="_blank"} to register for upcoming sessions of your chosen LearnX Community.

 If you do not see any upcoming events, [send in an enquiry](mailto:enquiry@nlb.gov.sg) and we’ll get back to you with any updates.